NESCent/popgenInfo/SUBMISSIONS.md

-Creating and submitting worflow vignettes
+Creating and submitting workflow vignettes